aukkawut/aukkawut.github.io/projects.md

 # Projects

 Here is the list of projects that I have done.
 Most of them are without GUI (in another word, most of them are command-line based).
-If the project is an assignment or work from the class, I will add "[Class_name]".
+If the project is an assignment or work from the class, I will add `[Class_name]`.

 This page is a work in progress.
 The content here is not well refined and might contains mistakes.